psyc201b/PSYC-201B/pages/syllabus.md

 ### Reading Materials

-This website and linked materials will serve as the *primary digital textbook* for the course. **Required or optional readings/videos will be linked on that week's page**.
-We will be leaning heavily on readings from the following textbooks in addition to various assigned articles and will make PDFs available for any required readings:
+**Required or optional readings/videos will be linked on that week's Overview page**.
+We'll always make PDFs/links available for any materials so you won't be required to purchase or refer to any other course textbook.
+We will be leaning heavily on readings from the following sources:

 1. [Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-core-site/index.html) by Russ Poldrack
 2. [Computational and Inferential Thinking: The Foundations of Data Science](https://inferentialthinking.com/chapters/intro.html) by Ani Adhikari, John DeNero, David Wagner.